Change Location

 Book with confidence.
 Find out more

-Wildlife found in Kidepo Valley National Park
+Wildlife Found in Kidepo Valley National Park

-YZ expert Linda details the wildlife she encountered during her safari to Uganda’s Kidepo Valley National Park, from Big Five members to the land-dwelling patas monkey.
+A previous YZ expert Linda details the wildlife she encountered during her safari to Uganda’s Kidepo Valley National Park, from Big Five members to the land-dwelling patas monkey.

 Arriving into the Kidepo Valley National Park in the far, far north of Uganda is a little like discovering a secret garden, somewhere known only by a select few who speak about it in hushed tones so that it does not become popular and ruin their secluded escape from the world.